 According to Movable Ink, 90% of the information processed by the brain is visual and it takes only 13 milliseconds for the human brain to process an image.
 In fact, the human brain processes images 60,000 times faster than text!
 If you want to get attention on social media, it’s time to start learning (and improving!) your social media photography.

-Many businesses rely on stock photos to illustrate their blogs—and everything they share on social.
+Many businesses rely on stock photos to illustrate their blogs—and everything they share on social media.
 And as you may have noticed, at Clavis we too use stock photos, which can be a cost-efficient way to reinforce the written word.
 But if you follow our social media, you’ll see Frank, the office dog, enjoying a coffee break, or get a glimpse of where we’re working that day.

-A beautiful shot that shows off your company’s personality or purpose is far more likely to be shared or to start up a conversation.
+A beautiful shot that shows off your company’s personality or purpose is far more likely to be shared or start up a conversation.

 Social Media Photography: Taking a Great Photo